-No. Courses are geared to specific skill levels, but parents and students can choose which courses they'd like to take.
-There are some recommended classes to start with, but this can be discussed with the instructors before enrolling if parents are unsure.
+No. Courses are geared to specific skill levels, but parents and students can choose which courses they would like to take.
+If you are insure about placement, we encourage you to check out our placement information page HERE.

 How do I know where to place my child?

 Although we do give grade level suggestions for our quarter classes, please do not enroll your student based on age or grade level alone.